MIchaelMainer/msgraph-sdk-dotnet-beta-howto/README.md

 <!-- TODO: Add a slide that describes what this tool is and why we use it.
 Add a demo slide, we'll take questions after the demo. -->

-## Step 2.
+## Phase 2.
 Generate and build the beta model class library

-This solution is setup with existing references to the Microsoft Graph client library and JSON.Net.
+This solution is setup with existing references to the Microsoft Graph client library and [Json.NET](https://www.newtonsoft.com/json).
 The reason why we need this is because the generated class library models contain references to classes in these libraries.
 This solution has been targeted at both .Net 4.5 and .NetStandard 1.1.

 This solution contains the following branches:
 * master - contains the initial state of this solution.
 This way you can use this solution as a starting point to add your own beta classes.